Preparing your submission for aspeers

 In the rare case that you put a quote in parentheses or otherwise have to indicate a source inside parentheses, use brackets for this.
 For instance, write ... insists on the “discursive nature” (14) of science (similar to notions of “discursive constructedness” [Sokal 123]).

-When quoting from films, TV series, or other types of audiovisual media, you should indicate the timestamp for the beginning of the quote (in the format ‘hours:minutes:seconds’ with double digits for the minutes and seconds: 1:22:33).
+When quoting from films, TV series, or other types of audiovisual media, you should indicate the timestamp for the beginning of the quote.
+Deviating slightly from the MLA, this should be in the format ‘hours:minutes:seconds’ with double digits for the minutes and seconds: 1:22:33.
 However, this may be omitted for scenes that can very easily be found through the context of your descriptions as well as for most TV series, as individual episodes are usually not as long as a film.
 When in doubt, add the timestamp.